charlieschwabacher/subtree/README.md

 # updating data

 root.get('user').playcount = 6
-# does not modify playcount because object has been frozen
+# THIS DOES NOTHING - playcount can't be modified because object has been frozen

 root.set ['user', 'playcount'], 6
 # sets user playcount to six